peejay-solutions/ng-magic-test-bed/README.md

 # Concept

 Working with Reflection and pointers should not be considered as bad style to create a freshly initialized sterile test environment with mocks and spies for each test case.
-With this mindset and the methods Object.getOwnPropertyNames and Object.getPrototypeOf as well as Object.setPrototypeOf I was able to create a this library.
+With this mindset and some static methods that can be found on <a href="https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Object">Object</a> I was able to create this library.

 # Documentation